mandresyandri/qr-code-page/README.md

 ## Why this repo ?
 Now, I'm building my own portefolio.
 Now, I rush all challenge available on [FrontendMentor](https://www.frontendmentor.io/). <br>

-Every week, I'll push frontend challenges and I'll call it <b>Challenge of the week</h3>
+Every week, I'll push frontend challenges and I'll call this routine <b>Challenge of the week</b>

 In this repo I upload all file of [this challenge](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H) of Frontend Mentor. <br>
 It's a part of my portefolio and this challenge is hosted in [vercel](https://vercel.com/)